Please select a partnership to see additional information:

 - Children should be able to approach any member of staff within the organisation with personal concerns.

-In order to maintain an effective strategy for dealing with bullying, the traditional ideas about bullying should be challenged, for example:
+In order to maintain an effective strategy for dealing with bullying, the traditional ideas about bullying should be challenged.
+Bullying is not:

-- Children just have to put up with it.
+- Something children just must put up with it.

 Clear messages must be given that bullying is not acceptable, and children must be reassured that significant adults involved in their lives are dealing with bullying seriously.
 Some acts of bullying could be a criminal offence.